Buying real estate in Vietnam?

 Sources: Vietnamese Attorney, Vietnam Briefing

-3) You may invest in properties in rapidly growing cities like Da Nang and Nha Trang to leverage urbanization
+3) Consider properties in rapidly growing cities like Da Nang and Nha Trang to benefit from urbanization trends

 Investing in cities like Da Nang and Nha Trang is a smart move because they're growing fast.